Introduction to sculpture

 What will we cover?

-The course will cover a range of techniques and materials including:
+The course will cover a range of techniques within each material/process.

 What will I achieve?